By: Jahnavi Murali

 These sections are very important for the Bullet Journal, but the style of note taking is also an important part of this methodology.
 Ryder calls it Rapid Logging, where information is captured in short phrases as bulleted lists.
 Different bullets are used to classify phrases as notes, tasks, events, etc. If a task is unfinished, it can be moved, or migrated to the next week, or perhaps even the next month.
 Ryder describes how important migration is even though it can seem tedious.
 Going from future log to monthly, from monthly to daily, and from daily to next month if needed seems like a lot of writing, but it’s that very repetition that allows us to really determine if each task is important and be mindful of what we are writing down.

 Seems easy, right?
 Create sections and then set up to-do lists is what it sounded like to me when I got started.
-I was sorely dismayed when I Googled Bullet Journal and saw watercolor artwork, beautiful pencil layouts, and intricate monthly logs that trackedjournaling 2.png habits I didn’t even know could be tracked!
+I was sorely dismayed when I Googled Bullet Journal and saw watercolor artwork, beautiful pencil layouts, and intricate monthly logs that tracked habits I didn’t even know could be tracked!
 This looked so different from the minimalist layouts that I saw on the original website, and I was so overwhelmed that I even contemplated giving up on the idea of ever starting my own Bullet Journal.
 However, the really amazing thing about the BuJo community is that there are so many people who do a variety of different things, and that they really encourage newcomers to find what works for them.
 It doesn’t matter if you make mistakes, or if you can’t doodle or create the amazing layouts.
 There are artists who BuJo, women, writers, businessmen, and so many more who are part of this community.

 My initial layouts were functional.
 I didn’t do much designing, and I stuck with the original daily log and notes section that Ryder describes in his system.
 The color comes from my color code, where I use one color for classes, one color for personal, etc. As you can see in the above picture, I stuck to basic lines and headers and came out with something that was definitely productive.
 I used this type of spread for a few months until I became really comfortable with it.